MicrosoftDocs/win32/desktop-src/DirectShow/synchronizing-the-vmr-to-the-monitors-refresh-rate.md

 ---
-Description: 'Synchronizing the VMR to the Monitor''s Refresh Rate' ms.assetid: '73e73821-fb08-488a-956e-ef33f6651a26'
+Description: Synchronizing the VMR to the Monitors Refresh Rate ms.assetid: 73e73821-fb08-488a-956e-ef33f6651a26
-title: 'Synchronizing the VMR to the Monitor''s Refresh Rate'
+title: Synchronizing the VMR to the Monitors Refresh Rate ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Synchronizing the VMR to the Monitor's Refresh Rate